AmeedShaik/dp-machinelearning/README.md

-# 🎇 Machine Learning App
+# 🎇 Stock Price Prediction App

 This is Machine Learning App